Ukrainian military vows to hold Bakhmut as Russians close in

 U.S. Secretary of Defense Lloyd Austin endorsed that view Monday, saying during a visit to Jordan that Bakhmut has “more of a symbolic value than … strategic and operational value.”

-Moscow, he added, is “continuing to pour in a lot of ill-trained and ill-equipped troops” into Bakhmut, while Ukraine is patiently “building combat power” elsewhere with Western military support ahead of a possible spring offensive.
+Moscow, he added, continues "to pour in a lot of ill-trained and ill-equipped troops” into Bakhmut, while Ukraine patiently builds “combat power” elsewhere with Western military support ahead of a possible spring offensive.

 Even so, some analysts question the wisdom of pressing the Ukrainian defenders to hold out much longer.
 Others suggest that a tactical withdrawal may already be underway.